ChinaKnowledge.de -

 Oct 30, 2011 © Ulrich Theobald

-Liu Yu 劉裕 (posthumous title Emperor Wu of the Song 宋武帝, r.
-420-422) had achieved greatest merits as a military commander over the elite army of the northern quarter (beifubing 北府兵) during his long-lasting fights against the non-Chinese states in the north, particularly the Later Qin 後秦 (384-417) and the Southern Yan 南燕 (398-410) empires.
+Liu Yu (posthumous title Emperor Wu of the Song 宋武帝, r.
+420-422) had achieved greatest merits as a military commander of the elite Army of the Northern Headquarters (beifubing 北府兵) during his long-lasting fights against the non-Chinese states in the north, particularly the Later Qin 後秦 (384-417) and the Southern Yan 南燕 (398-410) empires.
 He also contributed to the defeat of the powerful regent Huan Xuan 桓玄 (369-404) and the rebel leaders Sun En 孫恩 (d.
 402) and Lu Xun 盧循 (d.
 411).
-At the court of the Eastern Jin empire 東晉 (317-420) in Jiankang 建康 (modern Nanjing 南京, Jiangsu), Liu Yu was able to overcome the powerful regents finally dethroned Emperor Gong 晉恭帝 (r.
+At the court of the Eastern Jin empire 東晉 (317-420) in Jiankang 建康 (modern Nanjing 南京, Jiangsu), Liu Yu was able to overcome the powerful regents and finally dethroned Emperor Gong 晉恭帝 (r.
 418-420) and founded his own dynasty in 420.
+His network included influential figures from the educated upper class of the Jin empire like Wang Hong 王弘 (379-432), Fu Liang 傅亮 (374-426) or Xie Hui 謝晦 (390-426).

-One of the first measures he implemented was to put the most important troops directly under imperial command (taijun 臺軍) in order to deprive the eminent families (menfa shizu 門閥士族, gaomen shizu 高門士族, or guizu haoqiang 貴族豪強) of their base of power.
-Furthermore, the important posts of the regional inspectors (cishi 刺史) were to be assigned only to members of the imperial family (zongshi 宗室, huangzu 皇族), and the most important offices of the central government were almost not accessible to members of the gentry, but only to people of lower social classes (hanmen 寒門, hanren 寒人), at least in theory.
+One of the first measures he implemented was to put the most critical troops directly under imperial command (taijun 臺軍), thereby depriving the eminent families (menfa shizu 門閥士族, gaomen shizu 高門士族, or guizu haoqiang 貴族豪強) of their base of power.
+Furthermore, he decided that important posts of the regional inspectors (cishi 刺史) were to be assigned to members of the imperial family (zongshi 宗室, huangzu 皇族) only and that the most significant offices of the central government were almost not accessible to members of the gentry, but only to people of lower social classes (hanmen 寒門, hanren 寒人).
+Emperor Wu also settled northern refugees in the territories he controlled and so built up a basis of loyal subjects.
+His measures initiated two centuries of a political culture in which patron-client ties played a more critical role than merit in the bureaucratic apparatus.
+Yet this also means that the emperors of the Southern dynasties could never control the whole population in their realms.

-In order to control and to observe the imperial princes in their princedoms (wangguo 王國) who concurrently served as regional inspectors Liu Yu installed so-called document clerks (dianqian 典簽, 典籤 or zhushuai 主帥) that regularly submitted critical reports on the former's performance and activities.
-Though these document clarks were only officials of a low rank they had a great influence about the political rise and fall of princes because they had a clear insight into their activities.
-While on the one hand they were able to report plans of rebellions before these could be carried out, they had on the other hand also the power to slander persons they disliked.
-This kind of harassment often led to political resistance among the Song princes, or to emigration to the Northern Wei empire 北魏 (386-534) in northern China.
+In order to control and to observe the imperial princes in their princedoms (wangguo 王國) who concurrently served as regional inspectors, Liu Yu installed so-called document clerks (dianqian 典簽, 典籤 or zhushuai 主帥) that regularly submitted critical reports on the former's performance and activities.
+Though these document clerks were only officials of a low rank, they had substantial influence on the political rise and fall of princes because they had a clear insight into their activities.
+While, on the one hand, they were able to unveil plans of rebellions before these could be carried out, they also had the power to slander persons they disliked.
+This kind of harassment often led to political resistance among the Song princes, or to their emigration to the Northern Wei empire 北魏 (386-534) in north China.

-While the Song court was engaged in fratricidal strives the Northern Wei empired managed to conquer vast tracts of land in the River Huai region, but their attempts to to occupy the whole south of China failed.
+While the Song court was engaged in fratricidal strife, the Northern Wei empire managed to conquer vast tracts of land in the River Huai 淮河 region, but their attempts to to occupy the all of southern China ultimately failed.

 Table 1.
 Rulers of the Liu-Song Dynasty 劉宋 (420-479)